How to use the ladder of inference for better decisions

 How to use the ladder of inference

-Like we mentioned earlier, the ladder of inference isn’t an ideal series of steps you should follow to make good decisions.
-But that said, it’s still a useful tool to check your thinking process and actively reject unconscious bias.
-In fact, you can use the ladder of inference to evaluate whether your choices are based on reality or assumptions.
+The ladder of inference isn't an ideal series of steps you should follow to make good decisions.
+But it's still a useful tool to check your thinking process and actively reject unconscious bias.

-As you go through this process, remember that it’s totally normal to make assumptions about a situation.
-So if you discover you’ve jumped to a conclusion, that doesn’t mean you’re a bad person—it just means you’re human.
-Better yet, just by reading this article and evaluating your thinking process, you’re already on your way to making evidence-backed choices you can be proud of.
+As you go through this process, remember that it's totally normal to make assumptions about a situation.
+If you discover you've jumped to a conclusion, that doesn't mean you're a bad person; it just means you're human.

 1. Identify where you are on the ladder

-You can use the ladder of inference during any stage of the decision-making process, not just when you’ve already made a choice.
-First, think about how far you’ve come in your thought process to identify where you are on the ladder.
-This takes some introspection—but if you’re stuck, try working your way up the ladder with these questions:
+You can use the ladder of inference at any stage of the decision-making process, not just after you've made a choice.
+Start by identifying where you are on the ladder using these questions:

 1. What are the facts of your situation?